vmware-tanzu/tanzu-dev-portal/content/guides/spring/spring-build-api.md

 }
 ```

 There’s two points to be made.
 First, this code explicitly tells Spring that this is the code to run when a `GET` request is sent to `/items` by annotating this method with `@GetMapping(“/items”)`.
-Second, you’ll notice that there’s no code to serialize the `ArrayList` that is our inventory.
+Second, you’ll notice that there’s no code to serialize the `ArrayList` that is the inventory.
 Spring will see that it’s an `ArrayList` of `Item` object, inspect all of the fields that are defined in an `Item`, and then send a response containing a JSON array.
 This code alone is enough to start sending requests and getting responses if you’d like to see it in action for yourself.
-Since this code was generated with Maven in mind, it can be ran with:
+Since this code was generated with Maven in mind, it can be run with:

 ```
 ./mvnw spring-boot:run